 John J. Stephens

-John Stephens is senior executive vice president and chief financial officer, with responsibility for financial planning, accounting, tax, auditing, treasury, investor relations and shared services for AT&T. He was appointed to his current position in June 2011.
+John Stephens is senior executive vice president and chief financial officer, with responsibility for financial planning, corporate development, accounting, tax, auditing, treasury, investor relations, corporate real estate and shared services for AT&T. Together, these functions represent nearly 16,000 employees.
+Mr. Stephens was appointed to his current position in June 2011.

 Previously, Mr. Stephens served as senior vice president and controller, with responsibility for all financial reporting and operational reporting, accounting policy, business planning and regulatory reporting for AT&T. He also served as chief financial officer for the Diversified business unit and had responsibility for all corporate tax and shared services.
 He was named to that position in November 2001.